ACHIEVING LARGE-SCALE WILDLIFE CONSERVATION

 Recognizing that wild places are important in, and of, themselves, Round River is dedicated to the conservation of those increasingly rare vast landscapes, their inherent wildness and the ecological complexity that sustains them and inspires us.

-The edict of Aldo Leopold’s Round River in the face of global climate challenges, today rings evermore true.
-We have learned that achieving successful conservation is very complex and requiring local partners.
+The edict of Aldo Leopold’s Round River, in the face of global climate challenges, today rings evermore true.
+We have learned that achieving successful conservation is very complex and requires local partners.
 Therefore, fundamental to our work is the vitality of local cultures and communities requiring comprehensive approaches to capture the ecologies that sustain these systems.
 We produce innovative conservation strategies supported by strong partnerships and large-scale research and monitoring to address the highest priority sustainability challenges.

 Since 1991 Round River has conducted ecological research and engaged in conservation planning in the Blue Range of Arizona, the Great Bear and Muskwa-Kechika of British Columbia, the canyons of southern Utah, the highlands of southern Ecuador, the Mackenzie Delta of the Northwest Territories, the tropical forests of Belize, and the Yaak Valley of Montana.